harisont/Bidibibasididati/Basi di dati su larga scala e data mining/Notes/dm.md

 $$supp(X \cup Y) = \frac{|t \in T; X \subseteq t|}{|T|}$$

 where $T$ is the set containing all transactions.
-Support is important because a rule with high confidence but very low support may have occurred simply by chance.
+Support is important because a rule with high confidence but very low support may have occurred simply by chance (also, a low $minsup$ threshold is computationally expensive).
+At the same time, if the $minsupp$ is set too high, we'll likely miss interesting itemsets involving rare items.
+That's why using a single $minsup$ threshold may not be a good choice.
+We will talk about a way to apply multiple $minsup$ thresholds later on, in the context of the _Apriori_ algorithm.

 #### Confidence
 Measure of how often items in $Y$ appear in transactions that contain $X$, i.e. measure of the reliability of the inference made by a rule: